Representative-Office-Thailand

 There are eight significant regulations to comprehend for an agent office in Thailand :

-• A representative office allows international corporations to cautiously launch constrained endeavors supporting parent company activities abroad revenue generation is banned.
+• A representative office allows international corporations to cautiously launch limited activities that support the parent company abroad, while Thai law prohibits revenue generation.

 • Offices mandate one year operation and credible histories, though some industries impose extra criteria.

-• Permitted non-earning activities encompass market exploration, product ads, sourcing, quality oversight, and post-sales care.
+• Thai regulations permit non-earning activities encompass market exploration, product ads, sourcing, quality oversight, and post-sales care.

 • Explicitly barred undertakings involve commercial exchanges, pacts, or profits within Thailand precluding invoices, contracts, or import/export dealings.